rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

    F(\ldots) = \int_{0}^{1} I(\mu; \ldots) \, \mu \, \diff\mu

-can be evaluated analytically, and likewise the :ads_citet:`eddington:1926` intensity moments
+can be evaluated analytically, and more generally any of the :ads_citet:`eddington:1926` intensity moments

 .. math::